jakzo/jstm/README.md

 ### Why use this instead of Yeoman or even just copying a boilerplate folder?

 For **free maintainence**.
-This tool is more than just a set of file templates; all the tooling and configuration is encapsulated inside a dependency which means that by running `yarn upgrade @jstm/preset-node --latest` your tooling will be updated to the current state-of-the-art JS project setup.
+This tool is more than just a set of file templates; all the tooling and configuration is encapsulated inside a dependency which means that by updating just the JSTM preset package dependency version your tooling will be updated to the current state-of-the-art JS project setup.
 These upgrades can even be automated with a bot like [Renovate](https://github.com/renovatebot/renovate).
 With file templates they help you get started quickly but leave all the maintenance to you.
 If you have many separate repositories, the maintenance time savings add up quickly.

 ### Why would I not want to use this?